Bosnian Battle of Kosovo (1831)

-The Battle of Kosovo in 1831 took place between The Vizier of Bosnia Husein-kapetan Gradaščević and his loyalists against the Ottoman Empire, whose troops were commanded by the Grand Vizier Reşid Mehmed Pasha.
+The Battle of Kosovo in 1831 took place between the Vizier of Bosnia Husein-kapetan Gradaščević and his loyalists together with local Albanians against the Ottoman Empire, whose troops were commanded by the Grand Vizier Reşid Mehmed Pasha.

 Background

 After the Siege of Travnik the Bosnian Army met in Busovača to march on the Kosovo field on 13 April 1831.
 The main plan of Gradaščević was to meet the Army of Mustafa Pasha Bushatli whose army numbered 40,000 men.
-Reşid Mehmed Pasha had attacked Mustafa Pasha in Skopje to stop the Bosniaks and Albanians meeting at Kosovo, allegendy Reşid Pasha had bribed Bushatli's men with promises of giving them gold to turn them onto his side.
+Reşid Mehmed Pasha had attacked Mustafa Pasha in Skopje to stop the Bosniaks and Albanians meeting at Kosovo; allegedly Reşid Pasha had bribed Bushatli's men with promises of giving them gold to turn them onto his side.
 Mustafa Pasha's army had been defeated by the Grand Vizier causing Bushatli to retreated into Shkodra where his army fell under siege in the city.

 Battle

-Gradaščević had marched his army trough Novi Pazar reaching today's Kosovo and Northern Albania, first rebellion against him came from a fortress that used to be an Orthodox monastery commanded by Albanian troops where he reached and besieged Peć.
-In the fortress was Reşid Pasha, Gradaščević had called him to surrender but the Grand Vizier denied, pointing to his cannons on the walls of the fortress.
-Gradaščević had mounted his horse and calling upon his men to attack the fortress.
-Soon, the Bosniaks had taken the fortress, climbing the walls and defeating the Ottoman Army, the Grand Vizier fled to Priština.
-Mujaga Zlatarević with some 300 men headed to scout and search for the Sultans nizams, searching for three days he reached Lipljan where the Ottoman Army had dug trenches.
+Gradaščević had marched his army through Novi Pazar reaching today's Kosovo and Northern Albania.
+The first rebellion against him came from a fortress that used to be an Orthodox monastery commanded by Albanian troops where he reached and besieged Peć.
+In the fortress was Reşid Pasha.
+Gradaščević had called him to surrender but the Grand Vizier refused, pointing to his cannons on the walls of the fortress.
+Gradaščević had mounted his horse and called upon his men to attack the fortress.
+Soon, the Bosniaks had taken the fortress, climbing the walls and defeating the Ottoman Army.
+The Grand Vizier fled to Priština.
+Mujaga Zlatarević and some 300 men headed to scout and search for the Sultan's nizams.
+After three days, Zlatarević reached Lipljan where the Ottoman Army had dug trenches.